 In Persian-speaking Sufi circles it is almost as famous as the Mathnawi itself.
 Surprisingly enough, it has never been published in the West.
 But now it is available to students of mysticism and the many lovers of Rumi’s work.
 Wazir Dayers, who has been practicing and studying Sufism for more than 25 years, has made the very first English version of this unique book.

 Notice " LinksOutside.com" is a directory of external links and its descriptions submitted by users.
 We are not responsible for privacy or copyrights issues of external contents.
 But you can rate, comment and share the post

-You may find mirror download links for this post at the comment section below.
+You may found download links for this post at the comment section.
 Also if you have another download link for this post, please comment it.